zhongliliu/elastool/README.md

 # ElasTool

-**ElasTool** (*Elastic Analysis and Simulation Toolkit for Optimized Observations and Learning*) is a powerful and innovative Python-based toolkit optimized for computing the second-order elastic constants (SOECs) and mechanical properties of crystal systems across different dimensions, including 3D structures, 2D materials, coaxially rolled 2D-based van der Waals nanostructures, and 1D nanotubes.
+**ElasTool** (*Elastic Analysis and Simulation Toolkit for Optimized Observations and Learning*) is a powerful and innovative Python-based toolkit optimized for computing the second-order elastic constants (SOECs) and mechanical properties of crystal systems across different dimensions, including 3D structures, 2D materials, nanoribbons, coaxially rolled 2D-based van der Waals nanostructures, and 1D nanotubes.
 It harnesses first-principles Density Functional Theory (DFT) and ab initio molecular dynamics, making it ideal for analyzing both zero-temperature and finite-temperature conditions.

 ##  About ElasTool